Thanks for downloading Dynamsoft Label Recognizer Package!

 Your download will start shortly.
 If your download does not begin, click here to retry.

-Dynamsoft Label Recognition (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (Label).
-Common scenarios include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, ID cards, etc.
+Dynamsoft Label Recognizer (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (or a ‘Label’ in this context).
+Some common scenarios where a component like DLR can prove handy include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, ID cards, and more.

-DLR powers your software development from the following aspects:
+DLR powers your software development through the following aspects:

 Reference Regionfeature to reduce the difficulty of specifying a Region of Interest (ROI).